changyiZ/CarND-Vehicle-Detection/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 According to the result video, the detected bounding boxes sometimes may not cover the vehicle perfectly.
-It seems like the collision volume is not big enough to be safety.
+It seems like the collision volume is not big enough to be safety.<br>
 I think decreasing the threshold of heatmap would be helpful for that, but meanwhile it would introduce more false positives.
-Another way to improve the heatmap is to scan the image more quickly.
+Another way to improve the heatmap is to scan the image more quickly.<br>
-The pipeline may also failed for vehicles that significantly change position from one frame to the next, also dues to relatively slow calculation performance.
+The pipeline may also failed for vehicles that significantly change position from one frame to the next, also dues to relatively slow calculation performance.<br>
-The evaluation of feature vectors is currently done sequentially, but could be parallelized.
+The evaluation of feature vectors is currently done sequentially, but could be parallelized.<br>
 Maybe some deep learning calculation based on GPU would be better, like the solution provided by [YOLO](https://pjreddie.com/darknet/yolo/).